 And, generally for a fee, the Foreign Financial Institution puts a hold on sending out any statements or other account information to you – and intentionally keeps you in the dark.

-How Does the IRS Find out About Your Numbered Account?
+How Does IRS Find Your Swiss Numbered Account?

 With the introduction of FATCA (Foreign Account Tax Compliance Act), a renewed interest in FBAR (Report of Foreign Bank and Financial Accounts), and various other tools at the U.S. Government’s disposal (Hague Convention, Global enforcement initiative, and J5 for example) it is becoming easier for the IRS to obtain your offshore account information.